roytang/blog/content/replies/2012/01/c3lrwib/index.md

 - comicbooks
 ---

 The book is great, except I find the pacing horribly slow.
-I understand  they're taking it slow deliberately because they're targetting new readers who may or may not be familiar with the rest of the league, but I feel like with a bit tighter pacing they could have gotten the current 5-issue plot in 3 issues or so.\n\nMaybe I just got spoiled by Morrison's JLA run.
+I understand  they're taking it slow deliberately because they're targetting new readers who may or may not be familiar with the rest of the league, but I feel like with a bit tighter pacing they could have gotten the current 5-issue plot in 3 issues or so.

+Maybe I just got spoiled by Morrison's JLA run.
 By issue 5, Morrison was already on the second story arc!